kptdev/kpt/docs/design-docs/07-package-orchestration.md

 ### Deployment

-[Config Sync][] is the deployment mechanism used by CaD Core implementation.
+The deployment mechanism is responsible for deploying configuration packages from a repository and affecting the live state.
+Because the configuration is stored in standard repositories (Git, and in the future OCI), the deployment component is pluggable.
+By default, [Config Sync][] is the deployment mechanism used by CaD Core implementation but others can be used as well.

 Here we highlight some key attributes of the deployment mechanism and its integration within the CaD Core: